SeaGL/organization/meetings/2024/20240923-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Dina: email to send to speakers, IDEA post to send out, appreciate all of the work going on
-- Robin: happy to have idea of next things for partnerships and volunteers
-- Angel: feeling good, grateful to robin, if there is a specific thing that can be helped with lmk
-- AJ: tired but looking forward to having mailu finally here, now to focus on a/v... dreading less than last year
-- Norm: looking forward to finance meeting
-- Alfredo: feeling good about things
-- Salt: really thankful you're all here, gonna try and inbox zero SeaGL stuff

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)